-- Students are no longer considered independent simply because parents do not claim them as dependents on income taxes.
+- Students are not considered independent simply because parents do not claim them as dependents on income taxes.

-- Students are not considered independent simply because parents refuse to pay for college costs or to provide FAFSA information.
-(Please note: parents do not assume any financial obligation simply by providing data on the FAFSA.
-The Stafford Loans based from the FAFSA belong solely to the student, and refusal to provide information can prevent the student from receiving grants and scholarships.)
+- Students are not considered independent because parents refuse to pay for college costs or to provide FAFSA information.
+(Please note: parents do not assume any financial obligation by providing data on the FAFSA.
+The Stafford Loans awarded from the FAFSA belong solely to the student.
+Parent's refusal to provide information can prevent the student from receiving grants and scholarships.)

-- Students are not considered independent simply because they filed their own income taxes.
+- Students are not considered independent because they filed their own income taxes.

 - Students are not considered independent solely from maintaining a separate year-round address from their parents.

 If a student can say YES to one of the following, then the student is considered independent:

 - Are you 24 years of age or older?

 - Are you enrolled in a master's or doctoral program?

 - Are you married or separated as of the date of application, but not divorced?

 - Do you have children who will receive more than half of their support from you?